scra88le/taxonomySca88le/_posts/2019-5-30-Orchidaceae.md

 * Epidendroideae
 * Vanilloideae

-The folloiwng 40 species were recorded during my visits to a number of BBOWT sites across Oxfordshire Bedfordshire and Buckinghamshire, as well as a trip to the Picos de Europa.
+The folloiwng 40 species were recorded during my visits to a number of BBOWT sites across Oxfordshire Bedfordshire and Buckinghamshire, as well as a field trip to the Picos de Europa mountain range in northern Spain.
 The following list details the sites visited together with the species recorded:

 * **[Bernwood][bw link], Oxford** - Green winged
 * **[Hartslock NR][hl link], Goring** - Monkey, Lady, Lady x Monkey, White Helleborine and Common Twayblade